Choosing your first brokerage firm

 Get up to $100 in transfer fees reimbursed when you move your account to Scottrade.

-If you are new to investing and looking for the best overall package (especially if you want to practice online trading without risking
+If you are completely new to investing and looking for the best overall package (especially if you want to practice online trading without risking

 You can read the full TradeKing Review here